Image00039Image00039

 Our approach

-Since 2009, the Aude department has been involved in the process of registering the cité de Carcassonne and its sentinel fortresses as a serial site with UNESCO.
+Since 2009, the Aude department has been involved in the process of registering the city of Carcassonne and its sentinel fortresses as a UNESCO serial site.
 Of these 8 fortresses, only Montségur is located in Ariège.
-The theme that unites these sites concerns the post-Albigensian Crusade period, with the reconstruction by various kings of France, of ancient fortified villages (castrum) into military fortresses along the Pyrenean border, whose command center was Carcassonne.
+The theme that unites these sites concerns the post-Albigensian crusade period, when various kings of France rebuilt ancient fortified villages (castrums) as military fortresses along the Pyrenean border, with Carcassonne as their command center.

 Close